Private-equity secondary market: 2008 financial crisis

-2010 to 2011 – post-financial-crisis
+After the 2008 financial crisis, many financial institutions began divesting large portfolios of private equity assets through secondaries.
+In 2008, ABN AMRO sold a portfolio of private-equity interests in 32 European companies managed by AAC Capital Partners to a consortium comprising Goldman Sachs, AlpInvest Partners, and CPP for $1.5 billion., in 2010 Lloyds Banking Group plc sold a portfolio comprising 33 fund interests, primarily European mid-market funds, for a value of $730m to Lexington Partners.
+In a separate transaction Lloyds sells a £480 million portfolio to Coller Capital through a joint venture.
+Citigroup sold a $1 billion portfolio of funds interests and co-investments to Lexington Partners.

+Also, Bank of America sold a portfolio comprising 60 fund interests for a value of $1.9 billion to AXA Private Equity.

+Finally, in early 2011, CalPERS sold an $800 million portfolio of private-equity funds to AlpInvest Partners.

+Continued Expansion in the 2010s

 Since mid-2010, the secondary market has seen increased levels of activity resulting from improved pricing conditions.
 Through the middle of 2011, the level of activity has continued to remain at elevated levels as sellers have entered the market with large portfolios, the most attractive funds being transacted at around NAV.
 As the European sovereign debt crisis hit the financial markets during summer 2011, the private-equity secondary market subsequently saw a decrease both in supply and demand for portfolios of interests in private-equity fund, leading to reduced pricing levels compared to pre-summer-2011.
 However, the volumes on the secondary market were not expected to decrease in 2012 compared to 2011, a record year as, in addition to the banks under pressure from the Basel III regulations, other institutional investors, including pension funds, insurance companies and sovereign wealth funds continued to utilize the secondary market to divest assets.

 In terms of fundraising, secondary investment firms have been the beneficiaries of the gradually improving private-equity fundraising market conditions.
 From 2010 through 2013, each of the large secondary fund managers have raised successor funds, sometimes exceeding their fundraising targets.

-2012

-2012 saw a record level of activity on the secondary market peaking at around $26bn of transactions completed.
+By 2012, secondary market activity was setting new records with approximately $26bn of transactions completed.
 Lloyds Banking Group plc sold a $1.9bn portfolio of private-equity funds to Coller Capital.
 New York City Employees Retirement System sold a $975 million portfolio of private-equity fund interests.
 State of Wisconsin Investment Board sold a $1 billion portfolio of large buyout fund interests Swedish Länsförsäkringar sold a €1.5bn PE portfolio.

-2013

-In February, NorthStar Realty Finance spent $390 million buying a 51 percent stake in a portfolio of 45 real estate fund interests previously owned by financial services organization TIAA-CREF.
-Growth in the secondary market continued trending upward in 2013 reaching its highest level yet, with an estimated total transaction volume of $36bn per the Setter Capital Volume Report 2013, as follows: private equity $28 billion, real estate secondaries $5.1 billion, hedge fund side pockets $1.6 billion, infrastructure funding $0.7 billion and timber fund deals at $0.2 billion.
-Average discount to net asset value decreased from 35% in 2009 to 7% in 2013.